Your Go-To Walkthrough Site for All Games and Apps - Game8

 That’s about it for Millennia.
 There are a lot of moving parts here—far more than I can cover—but the biggest ones are all remixed versions of genre staples.
 This game has the potential to be a great addition to the 4X genre upon release, but far more work has to be done before it's ready.
 More bells and whistles need to be added, but the proof of concept is there.
 I just wish I had an End Turn Button so I could speed up the rest of the game’s development.
 I guess I’ll have to wait for the natural progression of time, like everybody else.

-Millennia Official Website
+Official Website Millennia Website

 Comments